eldoradoagalliu/iSport/README.md

 - Search Page for Events by using Event Name, Location or Creator Name
 - Administrator access for editing or deleting App Users or Events

+---

-To run this application you need to add the database url, schema name & details on these files:
+To run this application you need to add the database properties on the .env file (check .env.example).

-- application.properties
-- UserRepository
-- EventRepository
-- ISportApplication
+To include the Google Maps feature for the event location, you also need to add your api key on the event_details.jsp file.